albertovasconcelos/albertovasconcelos/README.md

 :sunglasses: My name is Alberto Vasconcelos, I like to read and I believe in the most diverse technologies as a tool for human development and business in general.

-I'm a Christian, Maria Valentina's father, I'm interested in software development and I also love arts.
+I'm a Christian, Maria Valentina's father, studying software development and I also love arts.

 :octocat: Here I will be posting software projects and codes according to my studies.